GMLC-TDC/HELICS/docs/ROADMAP.md

 This will be the last of the 2.X series releases, there will likely be at least one patch release after this before fully moving to 3.0

 - Internal text based (probably JSON) message format option for general backwards compatibility
-- function deprecations to prepare people to move to 3.0
+- Function deprecations to prepare people to move to 3.0

 ## \[3.0\] ~ 2020-08-30 Beta, Final release in September